-On September 17, 2024, the Council issued a letter with "Subject: Horse Heaven Wind Farm Project - Summary of Proposed SCA Changes and Council Reconsideration," together with the revised SCA on the same date.
-The Revised SCA incorporated the identical provisions for the PTAG found in the original draft SCA.
-At no time did the Council reconsider or rescind Order #892.
+9 On September 17, 2024, the Council issued a letter with "Subject: Horse Heaven 10 Wind Farm Project - Summary of Proposed SCA Changes and Council 11 Reconsideration," together with the revised SCA on the same date.
+The Revised SCA 12 incorporated the identical provisions for the PTAG found in the original draft SCA.
+At no 13 time did the Council reconsider or rescind Order #892.

 On October 7, 2025, Scout filed its "Applicant Scout Clean Energy's Petition for Reconsideration of the Council's Revised Recommendation to the Governor" (hereinafter "Scout PFR#2").
-See Attachment A. This was the second specific objection to the use of the PTAG process in decision making.
+See Attachment A. This was the second specific objection

+17 to the use of the PTAG process in decision making.

 On October 9, 2024, Scout filed a Notice of Withdrawal of its just-filed second Petition for Reconsideration because: "Scout wishes to avoid any further delay its petition would cause . . .".
 Page 1.
 However, Scout continued its objection to the PTAG process: "Scout maintains that several key aspects of the Council's revised recommended Site Certificate Agreement ("SCA") are problematic."
 Page 1.

-In a footnote to this sentence, Scout's lawyers said:
+In a footnote to this sentence, Scout's lawyers said: 1 Scout has provided extensive comment on the record about these problematic aspects of the SCA and revised SCA.
+Withdrawal of this petition does not waive

-1 Scout has provided extensive comment on the record about these problematic aspects of the SCA and revised SCA.
+1Scout has provided extensive comment on the record about these problematic aspects of the SCA and revised SCA.
 Withdrawal of this petition does not waive those arguments in any subsequent judicial review of the revised SCA.
 See RCW 34.05.470(5).